Choose another writer in this calendar:

 traveler, who lived in Malta and Italy, and visited many of the

 capitals of Europe.
-In many poems he utilized travel as a narrative
+In his poems Coleridge utilized travel as a narrative

 intellectual stagnation: "Keep moving!
 Steam, or Gas, or Stage, / Hold,